aatayde/30DaysOfCSS/README.md

 # 30 Days of CSS

+## Master Plan

     This plan is designed to help me master CSS in 30 days, with 2-3 hours of daily study and practice.
 Each day focuses on a specific topic, building on the previous day, with practical exercises to reinforce learning.

 ## Week 1: Foundations and Basic Styling